The Ruffed Grouse

 *William Harden Foster was also a breeder, handler, reporter and respected judge of field trial dogs.

-During the mid 1970s, following AFTCA secretary Miss Leslie Anderson’s instructions, a handful of Michigan grouse enthusiasts led by president of the Michigan Chapter of the Ruffed Grouse Society, Dale Hernden along with Jack Nicholson and Jack Stuart started the Ruffed Grouse Field Trial Club in order to fulfill the requirements necessary to have a national amateur championship sanctioned by the AFTCA.
+During the mid 1970s, following AFTCA secretary Miss Leslie Anderson’s instructions, a handful of Michigan grouse enthusiasts led by president of the Michigan Chapter of the Ruffed Grouse Society, Dale Hernden along with Jack Nicholson and Jack Stuart started the Ruffed Grouse Field Trial Club to run amateur events in order to fulfill the requirements necessary to have a national amateur championship sanctioned by the AFTCA.
 After the club’s successful running of the National Amateur Grouse Classic in 1976 and 1977, the request was made and put on the agenda of the next AFTCA’s Annual Directors Meeting.
 Dale still has the correspondence from Miss Leslie, as she was affectionately known, regarding the process and the official letter notifying them of the board’s approval to run the first National Amateur Grouse Championship.

 The National Amateur Grouse Championship rotates between the three areas of the country where grouse trials are held: the Midwest, Mid-Atlantic and New England.
 It is a highly sought after win by amateur grouse trial enthusiasts.